 - One of NS 110.6 or, INST 100.3 and 101.3 (U of R courses)

 - 12 credit units from the following U of R courses:

 - ADMIN 203 3

 - ADMIN 225 3

 - ADMIN 320 3

 - ADMIN 352 3

 - ADMIN 435 3

-Graduates of the Edwards School of Business wishing to proceed toward full professional recognition as a CPA (or any legacy profession) will be granted substantial credit toward the professional designation.
+Graduates of the Edwards School of Business wishing to proceed toward full professional recognition as a Chartered Professional Accountant (CPA) will be granted substantial credit toward the professional designation.
 The extent of the credit granted depends on the courses selected for the degree and the level of performance achieved.
 In any case, it will be necessary for these students to complete additional study and examination requirements as may be determined by the University Boards of Examiners in Accounting and the governing body of the professional organization concerned.
 It will also be necessary for the students to complete such service requirements as may be determined by these professional bodies.

 Space in upper year courses is restricted to students in the Edwards School of Business and those colleges that have COMM courses as part of their degree requirements.